lowcoder-org/lowcoder/docs/build-applications/app-editor/automator.md

 In the App Editor:

 1. open the Automator panel
-2. choose the JavaScript bridge query in the query selector
+2. choose the JavaScript bridge query, such as `unifiedAIQuery`, in the query selector
 3. send an instruction, such as creating components, adjusting layout, or modifying supported properties

+Automator and AI Help use the same saved AI-query preference.
+Selecting the shared bridge in either panel makes it the default when the other panel is opened.

 Automator will run the selected query and apply supported tool calls returned by the model.